What resources are available for people who are deaf or hard of hearing?

 Adults

-For people over the age of 16, the Canadian Hearing Society offers free guidance, advocacy, support and counselling to culturally Deaf, oral deaf, deafened and hard of hearing individuals who request assistance to manage everyday life events including completing government forms and developing strategies to cope with hearing loss.
+For people over the age of 16, the Canadian Hearing Society offers free guidance, advocacy, support, and counselling to culturally Deaf, oral deaf, deafened, and hard-of-hearing individuals who request assistance managing everyday life events, including completing government forms and developing strategies to cope with hearing loss.

 The services are free-of-charge, confidential and provided in an accessible environment using American Sign Language (ASL) or la langue des signes québécoise (LSQ).